minseok127/korean_stock_trading_system/README.md

 w.show();
 ```

-After this setup, users can log in to Kiwoom Securities and register an account number via the GUI, and the traders will begin trading.
+After this setup, users can login to Kiwoom Securities and register an account number via the GUI, and the traders will begin trading.

-The price and volume data provided by the Trader class are only for data generated during the current trading session.
-To access historical data from previous days, users must utilize a separate database.
+The price and volume data provided by the Trader class are only for data generated during the current trading day.
+To access historical data from previous days, users must use their own database.